akontsevich/QML-Coding-Guide/README.md

     }
 ```
 **Note.** And again we specify font size in pixels above (`font.pixelSize`).

+### Position Elements With Anchors
+If the layout is dynamic, the most performant and efficient way to specify
+the layout is to use anchors rather than bindings to position items
+relative to each other.
+Positioning with bindings (by assigning binding
+expressions to the `x`, `y`, `width` and `height` properties of visual objects,
+rather than using anchors) is relatively slow, although it allows maximum
+flexibility.

+And vice versa: if the layout is not dynamic, the most performant way to specify
+the layout is via static initialization of the x, y, width and height properties.

 ### Positioners vs Layouts
 As long as items should be proportional to the default font size,